lanl-aea/waves/docs/tutorial_07_cartesian_product.rst

       :end-before: marker-6
       :emphasize-lines: 2-3, 8, 17

-The code above closes out our familiar workflow with the use of the :meth:`waves.scons_extensions.abaqus_solver` method where the highlighted lines include the parameter set directory as part of target definitions.
+The code above closes out our familiar workflow with the use of the :meth:`waves.scons_extensions.abaqus_solver_builder_factory` method where the highlighted lines include the parameter set directory as part of target definitions.
 Note that the ``# Abaqus Solver`` code is still within the ``for`` loop, so the Abaqus Solver will be called as many times as we have parameter sets.
 In this case, we will solve four Abaqus simulations.

 .. admonition:: waves-tutorials/tutorial_07_cartesian_product